Connection Resilience and Redundancy

-In addition to deploying redundant Fabric ports, when creating connections using Equinix Fabric, consider the following recommendations to take advantage of Equinix Fabric's underlying network architecture.
+In addition to deploying redundant Fabric ports, when creating connections using Equinix Fabric, consider the following recommendations to take advantage of Equinix Fabric's highly resilient and highly available underlying network architecture.

 For Layer 2 services, Equinix Fabric is transparent to Bidirectional Forwarding Detection (BFD) protocol.
 If you want to run BFD across a Layer 2 connection, set your timers as shown: